memfault/interrupt/_drafts/cortex-m-breakpoints.md

 ## Cortex-M Hardware Breakpoints

-Now that we have a pretty good idea of how GDB requests breakpoints get set and removed let's see if we can figure out how the gdb server is actually installing them for the NRF52 Cortex-M target.
+Now that we have a pretty good idea of how GDB requests breakpoints get set and removed let's see if we can figure out how the gdbserver is actually installing them for the nRF52 Cortex-M target.

 ### Flash Patch & Breakpoint Unit